Anna Christine Otto passed away May 14, 2026, at the age of 92 at home surrounded by her family.

-Anna C. Otto, age 92 of New Richmond, died on Thursday, May 14, 2026.
-Mass of Christian Burial will be Wednesday, May 27, 2026 at 11 am at Immaculate Conception Church 151 S. Washington Ave New Richmond, WI.
-Visitation will be Tuesday, May 26, 2026 from 4-8 pm at Bakken-Young Funenral & Cremation Services 728 S Knowles Avenue New Richmond, WI and on Wednesday from 10-11 am at the church.
-Interment will be in Immaculate Conception Cemetery.
+Mass of Christian Burial was Wednesday, May 27, 2026, at 11 am at Immaculate Conception Church 151 S. Washington Ave New Richmond, WI.
+Visitation was Tuesday, May 26, 2026, from 4-8 pm at Bakken-Young Funeral & Cremation Services 728 S Knowles Avenue New Richmond, WI and on Wednesday from 10-11 am at the church.
+Interment was in Immaculate Conception Cemetery.
 Arrangements are with Bakken-Young Funeral & Cremation Services.

 “Grandma Anna” was the matriarch of one of the finest families I’ve ever been fortunate to know and be associated with.
 Always kind, always caring, always willing to help.
 It’s a true blessing of the highest order to have known her and her family.
 No matter how old they are, the truly good people always pass too soon.